Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 In this section, we give a detailed account of the informed machine learning approaches we found in our literature survey.
 We will focus on methods and therefore structure our presentation according to knowledge representations.
 This is motivated by the assumption that similar representations are integrated into machine learning in similar ways as they form the mathematical basis for the integration.
+Moreover the representations combine both the application- and the method-oriented perspective as described in Section~\ref{sec:keyinsights_tax}.

 For each knowledge representation, we describe the informed machine learning approaches in a separate subsection and present the observed (paths from) knowledge source and the observed (paths to) knowledge integration.
 We describe each dimension along its entities starting with the main path entity, i.e. the one we found in most papers.